NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 One type of Facet is called a 'Text facet'.
 This groups all the identical text values in a column and lists each value with the number of records it appears in.
 The facet information always appears in the left-hand panel of the OpenRefine interface.

-Here we will use faceting to begin looking for potential errors in data entries in the `sex` column.
+Here, we will use faceting to begin looking for potential errors in data entries in the `sex` column.

 1. Scroll over to the `sex` column.
 2. Click the down arrow and choose `Facet` > `Text facet`.